Kid-Friendly Museums in the New York Area

 Hours: Tuesday-Sunday 10am-5pm

 What you need to know: There will be a mandatory touchless temperature check prior to entry.
 Mask covering mouth and nose must be worn at all times (ages 2+).
-Some hands-on experiences will be temporarily unavailable when we initially open.
-This includes the Maximilian E. and Marion O. Hoffman Foundation Science Theater, and the Butterfly Encounter.
+Some hands-on experiences are unavailable, including the Maximilian E. and Marion O. Hoffman Foundation Science Theater, and the Butterfly Encounter.

 Kids can explore science through 165 hands-on exhibits and daily programs in the educational galleries and 3D digital theater.